RomanLut/hx_espnow_rc/doc/rx_d1_mini_pwm.md

  Transmits telementry: RSSI, battery voltage as A1.

  Power supply voltage range is 3.1...6V.
-Recevier can be powered from 5V BEC, or directly from 1S battery: (4.2V-3.1V).
+Receiver can be powered from 5V BEC, or directly from 1S battery: (4.2V-3.1V).

  Peak power consumption is ~170mA.